-- c) where a student has no substantiated extenuating circumstances, he/she must withdraw from the University in either of the following situations: - where the Stage mark is below 20%; - where a student was absent from all examinations which were due to be sat in the most recent examination period. - d) if 240 credits (including a minimum of 120 at level 5 or above) have been attempted and 225 have been passed, the student will be considered for the award of a Diploma of Higher Education. - 4.2.5 When the Board meets after re-sits/resubmissions are completed, the Board will consider the following options (Boards cannot offer more than three opportunities to undertake the assessment for a module, and no more than one opportunity to take exams without attendance).
-Where appropriate the Board will offer more than one option to the student6: - a) to repeat the Stage of study full-time for uncapped module marks - b) where the student has failed a maximum of 60 credits, to repeat the Stage of study part-time, with the module aggregate mark capped at 40% 7 [NB this option is not available where students have failed credits during a period abroad.]
+- on a period of study abroad, resits / reassessment and / or a repeat stage / term may not be available.] - c) where a student has no substantiated extenuating circumstances, he/she must withdraw from the University in either of the following situations: - where the Stage mark is below 20%; - where a student was absent from all examinations which were due to be sat in the most recent examination period. - d) if 240 credits (including a minimum of 120 at level 5 or above) have been attempted and 225 have been passed, the student will be considered for the award of a Diploma of Higher Education. - 4.6.5 When the Board meets after re-sits/resubmissions are completed, the Board will consider the following options (Boards cannot offer more than three opportunities to undertake the assessment for a module, and no more than one opportunity to take exams without attendance).
+Where appropriate the Board will offer more than one option to the student6: - a) to repeat the Stage of study full-time for uncapped module marks or - b) where the student has failed a maximum of 60 credits, to repeat the Stage of study part-time, with the module aggregate mark capped at 40% 7 [NB this option is not available where students have failed credits during a period abroad.]